 - It is a good source of dietary fiber

-- It is a good source of several B Vitamins, Vitamin E, calcium, iron, phosphorus, and magnesium
+- It is a good source of several vitamins and minerals including B vitamins, vitamin E, calcium, iron, phosphorus, and magnesium

 Because of all of its healthy properties, quinoa is a great choice for people with cardiovascular disease, high cholesterol, and high blood pressure.
 It's also a nice alternative for anyone trying to cut down their intake of refined, processed carbohydrates and include more healthy whole grains in their diet.

-– Use it as a breakfast dish: cook quinoa flakes instead of oatmeal and mix with your favorite fruits and nuts
+- Eat it for breakfast- cook quinoa flakes instead of oatmeal and mix with your favorite fruits and nuts

 - Cook quinoa in water or broth and mix with vegetables and herbs for a quinoa pilaf